-The PCLS calculation in a DC is usually very simple: however much you allocate to providing an income, you can draw a third of that amount as a lump sum.
+The PCLS calculation in a DC scheme is usually very simple: however much you allocate to providing an income, you can draw a third of that amount (a quarter of the total fund used) as a lump sum.
 In most circumstances it makes sense to take the cash because it is tax free, whereas any income will be taxable.